 Taking a steadying breath, Ino wiped the sweat and grime from her brow and holstered her chakra blades.
 She set off to the west.

-Under the light of the stars above, he shone like a pearlescent wraith, a ghostly lord descended from on high—or perhaps risen from the depths of hell, in his case.
+Under the light of the stars and the full moon above, he glowed pearlescent, a ghostly lord descended from on high—or perhaps risen from the depths of hell, in his case.
 It didn't matter either way; this place was hell now, too.
 For someone like Kimimaro, who'd danced with demons and carried their mark, he should have felt right at home.

 But not like this.
 Everything about this was wrong.
 He should have died long ago, released from this debilitating disease and finally at peace.
 It seemed that his former mentor would not allow him even that much.
-He clenched a fist and paused in his slow trek through a thinning bosque.
-No matter how far he travelled or what he saw, he could not seem to outrun his past.
+He clenched a fists and paused in his slow trek through the thinning forest.
+No matter how far he traveled or what he saw, he could not seem to outrun his past.
 It defined him and scarred him.
 It was all he had left, and he hated that the most.

-Telltale whistling was his only warning before he shot a hand out and caught the projectile with practised ease.
+Telltale whistling was his only warning before he instinctively shot a hand out and caught the projectile with practiced ease.
 Bringing it close to his face for closer inspection, pale green eyes narrowed at the offending senbon.
-These bastards had a tendency to sneak up on him...
+These bastards had a tendency to sneak up on him.